NYPL/ami-preservation/docs/pages/preservationServices/vendorDigitization/vendor-ami-handling.md

       * Images

       * Files
-      * For each preservation master file in the PreservationMasters directory, corresponding derivative file/s must exist.
+      * For each Preservation Master file in the PreservationMasters directory, corresponding derivative file/s must exist.
       * Each audio, film, video media, or data file in the Bag must have a corresponding JSON metadata file (image files do not require metadata).
     * Example structure:
         * NYPL000001